WCCWCC/test_all/ble_mesh_console.md

 # Example Walkthrough
 ## Main Entry Point
 Initialize Bluetooth, then initialize the console, and finally register a series of commands.
+How to create a new one of your own commands, please refer to here[ble_mesh_wifi_contixt]
 ```c
 void app_main(void)
 {